ABOUT

 I never expected to be someone who debates soil amendments over dinner, but here we are.
 Eight years ago, my family and I left behind the fast-paced suburban grind for a small farm in the Litchfield Hills of Connecticut.
 Our goal?
 A life more connected to nature, slower mornings, and homegrown food on the table.
 The reality?
 More chickens than planned.

 Mid-life—and years of burning the candle at both ends—taught me a valuable lesson: food is more than fuel; it’s medicine, prevention, and the foundation of well-being.
-Additionally, watching my children’s health and focus shift with the food they ate, I dove deep into nutrient-dense gardening, regenerative growing, and the environmental impact of industrial agriculture.
+Additionally, observing my children’s health and focus shift with the food they ate, I delved into nutrient-dense gardening, regenerative growing, and the environmental impact of industrial agriculture.

 After years of research, trial and error, and a few composting misadventures, I founded Eden Sagewell to help others reclaim their connection to food, wellness, and the rhythms of nature.
 Whether you have acres of land or just a few pots on a patio, I believe you can grow good food, live well, and flourish at every age.